(Financial Aid Programs)

 Federal Supplemental Educational Opportunity Grant (FSEOG): Need must be established by filing the FAFSA.
 Available to eligible undergraduate students who have maximum need and are eligible for funds in addition to the Federal Pell Grant.
 Additional information is available at http://studentaid.ed.gov.

-Mustangs Guarantee Tuition Program: Need must be established by filing the FAFSA.
+Mustangs Guarantee Tuition Program : Need must be established by filing the FAFSA.
 The Mustangs Guarantee Tuition Program is available to students new to MSU who have not already received a Baccalaureate degree; students must be Texas residents, Pell Grant eligible, and whose family’s combined annual Adjusted Gross Income is $65,000 or less.
-On/before March1 (Fall semester) or November 1 (Spring semester), students must be accepted for admission to the university and must have a complete financial aid file which includes the submission of all required documents if chosen for verification.
-The Mustangs Guarantee Program will cover the remaining balance of any tuition and mandatory fees for 15 or more credit hours each semester for up to four academic years (summer terms and non-MSU enrolled hours are not included) that are NOT covered by other grants, scholarships, exemptions, benefits, and/or waiver programs received by the student.
+On/before March 1 (Fall semester) or November 1 (Spring semester), students must be accepted for admission to the university and must have a complete financial aid file which includes the submission of all required documents if chosen for verification.
+Students must earn 30 credit hours each academic year to remain in the program for up to four academic years.
+The Mustangs Guarantee Program will cover the remaining balance of any tuition and mandatory fees for 12 or more credit hours (non-MSU enrolled hours are not included) each Fall and Spring semester at are NOT covered by other grants, scholarships, exemptions, benefits, and/or waiver programs received by the student.
+Summer terms may be used to meet the 30 earned hours requirement, however, MGP funds are not available in the summer.
 Additional information is available at https://msutexas.edu/finaid/m-guarantee.php.

 Texas Public Educational Grant (TPEG) for Resident and Non-Resident Students: Need must be established by filing the FAFSA.
 Available to eligible students who have need and meet other eligibility requirements; may be received in addition to, or in place of, the Federal Pell Grant.